 October is Domestic Violence Awareness Month, a time for the community to come together and build awareness, and a movement towards safe and healthy relationships for all individuals and families.
-Domestic violence touches every person in our community and society as a whole; and violates a person’s dignity, safety and basic human rights.
+Domestic abuse violates a person’s dignity, safety and basic human rights.

 There are four types of domestic violence: physical abuse, emotional abuse, sexual abuse and stalking.
 The abuser’s need for power and control is often woven through many domestic violence situations, regardless of the abuse.

 The abuser typically wants to control their partner.
 Following a break-up or divorce, abusers may:

 - Use the couple’s children to control their partner

 - Threaten to take children away or use visitation as an opportunity to harass their ex-partners

 - Intimidate their partners by destroying property, showing partners their weapons or abusing pets